GoogleCloudPlatform/professional-services-data-validator/README.md

   [--wildcard-include-string-len or -wis]
                         If flag is present, include string columns in aggregation as len(string_col) [--wildcard-include-timestamp or -wit]
-                        If flag is present, include timestamp columns in aggregation as unix_timestamp(ts_col) [--cast-to-bigint or -ctb]
+                        If flag is present, include timestamp columns in aggregation as unix_seconds(ts_col) [--cast-to-bigint or -ctb]
                         If flag is present, cast all int32 columns to int64 before aggregation [--filters SOURCE_FILTER:TARGET_FILTER]